rsHalford/godo/README.md

 Available Commands:
   add         add a new todo
-  done        toggle todo as done edit        edit a todo find        search for a given string help        help about any command list        list your todos priority    label a todo as a priority remove      remove a todo version     print godo's version
+  completion  generate the autocompletion script for the specified shell done        toggle todo as done edit        edit a todo (default: edit title) find        search for a given string get         get a specific todo gui         view GoDo using your browser as a gui help        Help about any command list        list your todos priority    label a todo as a priority remove      remove a todo tag         add a tag to your todo version     print godo's version

 Flags:
-      --datafile string   data file to store todos
   -h, --help   help for godo

 Use "godo [command] --help" for more information about a command.
 ```

-### Go get things done and checked off the list.
+Go get things done and checked off the list.

 ---